lechnerc77/azd-compatibility-azure-function/README.md

    }
    ```

-The creation of a managed identity is based ion the fact if the keyVaultName is provided or not.
-That is really important to know and understand.
-So the first prerequisite is fulfilled for our setup.
+The creation of a managed identity is based on the fact if the `keyVaultName` is provided or not.
+We provide so the identity will be created.
+So, the first prerequisite is fulfilled for our setup.

 What about the second one namely the Key Vault Access policies?
-Let's dive deeper a bit deeper:

-The next stop is the `appservice.bicep` file that conatins the last missing puzzle pieces.
+Let's dive a bit deeper going into the referenced `appservice.bicep` file that contains the last missing puzzle pieces.
 In this file the access policy is created via:

 ```bicep
 module keyVaultAccess '../security/keyvault-access.bicep' = if (!(empty(keyVaultName))) {